 Amesbury will ensure inclusive RSE that is age and stage (including emotional maturity) appropriate and relevant through the use of the flexible Jigsaw programme, by teacher judgment (all pupils are taught by staff who are aware of any pastoral issues, concerns, SEND and know the background of the pupils they teach.
-Our approach is inclusive in terms of gender identity, sexual orientation, disability, diversity, ethnicity, culture, age, religion or belief or other life experience)..
+Our approach is inclusive in terms of gender identity, sexual orientation, disability, diversity, ethnicity, culture, age, religion or belief or other life experience).
+RSE learning will be differentiated to meet the needs of all pupils through teaching staff seeking guidance from Dr. Tom Smiley, HOD and or Deputy Head Pastoral.
 The Jigsaw in liaison with other resources such as BBC Bite size, The PSHE Association, Young Minds and The NSPCC will be used to support RSE planning and delivery.
 RSE will link to other curriculum areas, e.g. Citizenship, Science, Religious Education through discussion with HODS within the curriculum.